marcin10lw/quizzical-react/README.md

 Today I have created a Quizzical site, where you can check your general knowledge.

 This project was one of many solo projects from [Scrimba](https://scrimba.com/learn/learnreact) React Course with Bob Ziroll.
-It was a great learning opportunity!.
+It was a great learning opportunity!

 ## Technologies used